 Can I Check Into Rehab With A Warrant At HEAL Behavioral Health?

-During your pre-assessment screening at HEAL Behavioral Health, the admissions coordinator will help identify your legal concerns at a high level prior to your admission.
-We will ask to connect with your family support unit and your attorney to get a complete picture of how treatment can help you at the current moment, especially if you’re concerned – “Can I check into rehab with a warrant?”
+During your pre-assessment screening at a luxury rehab center such as HEAL Behavioral Health, the admissions coordinator will help identify your legal concerns at a high level prior to your admission.
+We will ask you to connect with your family support unit and your attorney to get a complete picture of how treatment can help you at the current moment.

 Upon your arrival at HEAL, our case management team will assist you in managing any legal responsibilities alongside your recovery process.
 An integral aspect of your treatment involves staying abreast of legal matters, ensuring you’re positioned for the best possible outcomes after completing the program.

 Recognizing the emotional toll that legal challenges and active warrants can bring is crucial.
 The clinical staff at HEAL Behavioral Health is dedicated to supporting you through these difficulties, providing strategies to manage stress and anxiety related to legal issues constructively.